Fidhaishaq/Fidhaishaq/README.md

 - 👋 Hi, I’m @Fidhaishaq
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning B.Tech in information technology
+- 🌱 I’m currently learning B.Tech in information technology from CUSAT

 <!---